SOVEREIGN-NET/lib-proofs/docs/examples.md

             });
         }

-        // In a real system, you would also verify:
+        // In a system, you would also verify:
         // 1.
 The public key is associated with a trusted identity
         // 2.
 The credential hash corresponds to a valid credential
         // 3.
 The proof parameters match the request requirements